-I would assume that every country on Earth invest in science .
+I would assume that every country on Earth invest in Science after WWII has stagnated .
 Assuming we don't ask why investing in research is a good strategy, we can focus on the next step, how to transform the results into actionable knowledge that can benefit society.
 This is generally referred to as Technology Transfer .

 The process has many different mechanisms that highly depend on the country, the funding agencies , and the field.
 A possible train of thought that permeates everything is associated with risk : research is inherently a risky endeavor.
 This risk is absorbed by the state.